groupdocs-watermark/GroupDocs.Watermark-Products/english/watermark/java/_index.md

           ```
       # more_feature_loop
       - title: "Add Watermark to Files of Different Formats in a Go"
         content: "With GroupDocs.Watermark for Java API you can add or remove watermark of all documents present in a particular folder in batch mode.
-It does not matter, if the documents are of different format, GroupDocs.Watermark for Java will apply watermark to all the files accurately.‎‎"
+It does not matter, if the documents are of different format, GroupDocs.Watermark for Java will apply watermark to all the files accurately."

       # more_feature_loop
       - title: "Assign Foolproof Security to your Watermarks"